 Urban air mobility is a fancy way to say flying taxis, and can be used to describe a whole range of airborne vehicles that are shared, electric, autonomous, and tooled to take off and land vertically.
 Think of them as extra-quiet helicopters or extra-large drones.
 They could, eventually, be used to ferry humans from one place to another.
 But if you’ve actually read one of hundreds of stories that run every year proclaiming “flying taxis are here,” you’ll realize they actually aren’t quite, and are very likely still many years away.
 (Although Dubai, in an extremely on-brand move, is trying to become the pioneer and has already tested out one model.)
 This is not to say that some types of airborne vehicles aren’t already useful in an urban setting — ambulances, say — and they’re also being used more and more often in commercial applications like drone deliveries.
 From a technology standpoint, conventional helicopters are so dangerous, expensive, loud, polluting, and generally annoying that almost any innovation is welcome.
 For a city, planning ahead to potentially regulate against the adverse impacts of, say, swarms of thousands of Amazon drones depositing holiday purchases on people’s fire escapes is certainly wise.

-This seems like what L.A. is planning, according to the mayor’s announcement.
+This seems like what L.A. is trying to do, according to the mayor’s announcement.
 The newly formed partnership, which is operated out of the city’s newish public-private transportation think tank, the Urban Movement Labs, will “map out challenges identified by local, diverse stakeholders surrounding public airspace and property rights” and design a “vertiport,” billed as a “new piece of L.A.’s transportation network where people can go to fly on an urban air mobility aircraft” (which, as I mentioned before, is basically just a helicopter for now).
 The city will also work closely with Hyundai — which has its own urban air mobility division — to craft a “public engagement strategy,” which sounds like they need to sell Angelenos on the idea of having even more stuff whizzing overhead.

 It isn’t even the first time that L.A. officials have talked earnestly about urban air mobility.
 In 2018 — just a few weeks after its autonomous driving program killed a pedestrian — Uber partnered with the city on a splashy conference, tapping a dozen high-profile architecture firms to design hypothetical L.A. skyports for a fleet of hypothetical flying taxis that would, hypothetically, be buzzing through the sky as soon as 2023.
 (That must be the magic year.)
 Uber planned to use L.A. as one of its three pilot cities — L.A. is a popular place for such visions because, until recently, fire codes required all buildings to put helipads on top — but just like autonomous on-the-ground cars (Uber sold its self-driving division last month) this future is perpetually “three years away.”